heyitsastrid/violet/src/pages/terms-of-use.md

 The website features a variety of original images and pictures taken by me, most of which are available to download under a Creative Commons licence, if it is explicitly stated this way.
 This means that you are free to use the pictures as long as you follow the licence.

-Most pictures are under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), which allow you to use, adapt or repurpose the content as long as proper credit is given and the work you publish is also under the same licence.
+Most pictures are under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), which allow you to use, adapt or repurpose the content as long as proper credit is given and the work you publish is also under the same licence; while others are under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), which doesn't allow for commercial use.
 Pictures that are not under a Creative Commons licence may not be used unless you get permission from its author (me).

 #### 2.2.2.
 Visual content created by a third party